August 12

 The BMJ Open Diabetes Research & Care published a study that discovered that eating 2 servings of walnuts a day (366 calories) for half a year improved the overall diet quality, LDL and total cholesterol levels, and endothelial function in people at risk of the condition.

-In fact, diets of a lower size that include nuts in moderate amounts have shown to be more efficient than those which exclude them.
+Diets of a lower size that include nuts in moderate amounts have shown to be more efficient than those which exclude them.

 Moreover, the American Journal of Clinical Nutrition published a study that shows women who ate nuts at least twice a week had a lesser incidence of weight gain than those who consumed them rarely.